github/docs/content/code-security/code-scanning/managing-code-scanning-alerts/about-autofix-for-codeql-code-scanning.md

 {% note %}

-**Note:** Fix generation for supported languages is subject to LLM capacity.
+**Note:** Fix generation for supported languages is subject to LLM operational capacity.
 In addition, each suggested fix is tested before it is added to a pull request.
 If no suggestion is available, or if the suggested fix fails internal testing, then no autofix suggestion is displayed.

 {% endnote %}